Artificial intelligence can find your location in photos, worrying privacy experts

 Noticing the little things

-PIGEON excels because it can pick up on all the little clues humans can, and many more subtle ones, like subtle differences in foliage, soil, and weather.
+PIGEON excels because it can pick up on all the little clues humans can, and many more subtle ones, like slight differences in foliage, soil, and weather.

 The group says the technology has all kinds of potential applications.
 It could identify roads or power lines that need fixing, help monitor for biodiversity, or be used as a teaching tool.